- About Rotary

 The language of the great majority of the camps is English but from time to time there is one in French, Spanish or German.

-All you need to do is apply online.
+All you need to do is register your interest online via the dedicated Rotary Youth Exchange website.
 A member from your local Rotary will meet with you and your family to have a chat about your choice of experience to make sure it is the right one for you.

 The Rotary Youth Exchange, which has successfully run for over 60 years, has a reputation for being safe.
 Families and guardians can be assured that Rotary has strict safety policies in place which put the welfare of the participants involved first.
 Host families are checked to ensure that they are suitable and willing to host an exchange participant and will comply with the obligations to help them settle into family life.